Reasons Birth Mothers Choose Adoption in Missouri

 You may not want to raise a child without a partner.
 Maybe the birth father is not willing to support the baby.
 Or, perhaps, he is not in the picture at all.

-You may understandably feel overwhelmed by the idea of being a single mom.
-You are unsure how you’ll be able to provide for a baby on a single income.
-You fear that parenting and holding a job will stretch you too thin.
-Maybe you’d prefer to raise a child in a two-parent household.
+The idea of being a single mom may understandably feel overwhelming to you.
+Unsure how you’ll be able to provide for a baby on a single income?
+Do you fear that parenting and holding a job will stretch you too thin?
+Maybe you’d just prefer to raise a child in a two-parent household.

-You may not be able to give your baby financial stability.
-You may not feel like you can provide your child with the resources they need to thrive.
+You may feel unable to give your baby financial stability.
+Perhaps you don’t feel like you can provide your child with the resources they need to thrive.

 You might hope that an adoptive family would be able to give your child an improved quality of life that you wouldn’t be able to provide.